National Vision Holdings Inc. (EYE) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for National Vision Holdings Inc. (EYE) is $41.40, which is $14.8 above the current market price.
-The public float for EYE is 77.46M, and currently, short sellers hold a 10.82% ratio of that float.
-The average trading volume of EYE on March 01, 2023 was 538.84K shares.
+The average price point forecasted by analysts for National Vision Holdings Inc. (EYE) is $27.78, which is $9.05 above the current market price.
+The public float for EYE is 77.38M, and currently, short sellers hold a 10.83% ratio of that floaft.
+The average trading volume of EYE on March 06, 2023 was 867.21K shares.

 EYE’s Market Performance